JoranSlingerland/StockTracker/readme.md

 ## Usage

-- Go to /authenticated/settings admin page and create the containers.
 - Go to /authenticated/settings Account page and add your api keys.
 - Add data in /authenticated/actions
 - Refresh the data by going to /authenticated/settings and clicking the refresh data button.